Department of Real Estate News Release

-Recent FAQs from the Bureau of Real Estate
+Recent FAQs from the Department of Real Estate

 These frequently asked questions (FAQs) provide up-to-date information following the latest changes to the Real Estate Law concerning “team names.”
-The California Bureau of Real Estate (Bureau) issued Advisories in 2014 and 2015, and here are details following the signing of Senate Bill 710 into law in August 2016.
+The California Department of Real Estate issued Advisories in 2014 and 2015, and here are details following the signing of Senate Bill 710 into law in August 2016.

 Q. What is a team name?